Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 Processes are connected through queues, called **channels**.
 The interaction between processes, and ultimately the workflow execution flow itself, are defined by the process input and output declarations in each process.

-Let's review the structure of  `hello-world.nf`.
+Let's review the structure of  `hello-world.nf`:

 ```groovy title="hello-world.nf" linenums="1"
 process SAYHELLO {